 The land is divided in to three paddocks, all well fenced and a field shelter is currently in situ providing temporary accommodation during colder weather.
-The land is suitable for livestock/equestrian use however there is a restriction as to where a small stable or animal shed could be erected.
+The land is suitable for both livestock and equestrian use.

 Barholm House sits in approximately 4.35 acres and has beautiful views across the rolling countryside, around half a mile from the small seaside town of Creetown, incorporating both coast and country.
 Sunsets on the Solway Firth are spectacular and during daylight hours sheep can be seen grazing in and around the mud flats when the tide is out.